Pamela Anderson Plays With Sex Toy While Almost Nude For Anti-Valentine’s Day Ad

 — Trending Rumors (@Rumorizer) February 6, 2017

-Anderson’s sexy and almost nude ad video proves that she can still turn heads as much as she did back during the days when Baywatch was a hit and it was so extra that it included a sex toy.
+Anderson’s sexy and almost nude ad video proves that she can still turn heads as much as she did back during the days when Baywatch was a hit.

 [Featured Image by Matt Winkelmeyer/Getty Images]